1999AZZAR/Autonomous_Mobile_Manipulator/docs/project_overview.md

 - **`my_robot_description`:** Defines the robot's physical structure (URDF) and configuration for controllers.
 - **`my_robot_bringup`:** Contains launch files to start the robot in various modes (simulation, real hardware, visualization).
 - **`my_robot_navigation`:** Manages the Nav2 stack, including configuration for localization, planning, and obstacle avoidance.
-- **`my_robot_manipulation`:** Manages the MoveIt 2 stack, including arm planning, gripper control, and pick-place execution.
+- **`my_robot_manipulation`:** Servo-based manipulation control (currently minimal implementation).
 - **`my_robot_automation`:** The core automation package.
-It acts as a bridge between ROS 2 and external systems, hosting the REST, WebSocket, and MQTT servers, and exposing ROS 2 Actions/Services for robot capabilities.
+It acts as a bridge between ROS 2 and external systems, hosting the REST, WebSocket, and MQTT servers, and implementing servo-based manipulation, navigation, and automation services.

 External control systems interact with the `my_robot_automation` package, which translates high-level commands into specific ROS 2 messages, service calls, and action goals.